 To aid the levels of engagement and collaboration the Welsh Constituent Authorities have agreed that JGC meetings will be hosted on a rotational basis across all eight Constituent Authorities.
-During 2022/23 three JGC meetings were held with the September 2022 meeting being cancelled due to the death of Her Majesty Queen Elizabeth II.
-Since Covid 19, JGC meetings are now being held as a combination of virtual and hybrid meetings.
-The JGC dates, venues and attendance for 2022/23 are summarised in the table below:
+During 2023/24 four JGC meetings were held with a combination of virtual and hybrid meetings.
+The JGC dates, venues and attendance for 2023/24 are summarised in the table below:

-JGC Date: Venue JGC Members in attendance: 8 July 2022 Virtual via Zoom All 8 members 5 December 2022 Virtual via Zoom All 8 members 29 March 2023 Hybrid, hosted by Gwynedd All 8 members
+JGC Date: Venue JGC Members / Substitute Members in attendance: 19 July 2023 Virtual via Zoom 7 funds represented, apologies received from Gwynedd 20 September 2023 Hybrid, hosted by RCT All 8 funds represented 13 December 2023 Virtual via Zoom All 8 funds represented 13 March 2024 Hybrid, hosted by Powys All 8 funds represented